mideactive/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ##### Write a program that prints the alphabet in lowercase, followed by a new line.

                 .
 You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)

                 .
 All your code should be in the main function

                 .
 You can only use putchar twice in our code

 ##### Solution:

-###### Task 2 require that we use a loop statement. in this case, i used a 'for' loop, which keeps running as long as the condition is true.
+###### Task 2 require that we use a loop statement. in this case, i used a FOR loop, which keeps running as long as the condition is true.

+#### <stdio.h>: is required for the putchar function.
+The putchar function takes a single character argument

+#####           .
+MAIN: function will return an integer, and doesn't take any argument.

-          .
-Create a variable that accepts a char datatype named 'x'
+#####           .
+VARIABLE LOW: stores a char datatype.

-          .
-Use a for x equals the askey 'a'; x <= askey 'z'; z++, ensure our variable starts looping from 'a' and ends at 'z'

-          .
-All this are done inside the main function.

-          .
-We are asked to use only putchar, which takes only one argument i.e putchar(x)

-          .The we have our code print 'a' to 'z' int lower case alphabet.
+#####           .
+FOR: a loop statement is that is used to loop through askeys 'a' to 'x'

+#####           .
+PUTCHAR: the function prints the output of the 'low' variable, and also prints a newline

+#####           .
+RETURN: returns an int as required i.e 0

 <hr>